Are you on the hunt for the perfect engagement ring but don't want to break the bank?

 A one carat diamond is about 6.5mm.
 A colorless moissanite that costs $4000 will be roughly 11mm.
 That's how much larger a stone you can get.
 Of course, you'll want to keep in mind that the blinding sparkle of moissanite increases its effect the larger the stone is.

 You shouldn't come into many issues if you're purposely seeking a moissanite ring.
 The main red flag when it comes to moissanite is misrepresentation.
-At some places, you'll see moissanite called a "moissanite diamond".
+I noticed how at some places, you'll see moissanite called a "moissanite diamond".
 This is incredibly misleading.
 A moissanite may look like a diamond, but the composition is completely different.

-Therein lies the problem when buying moissanite.
-A person who is looking for a diamond may come across moissanite diamonds and think it's the real thing.
-Some jewelry stores have even duped their customers into purchasing a moissanite under the impression of it being a diamond, like this article here.
+Therein lies the problem with moissanite.
+A person who is looking for a diamond may come across "moissanite diamonds" and think it's the real thing.
+Unfortunately, some jewelry stores have even duped their customers into purchasing a moissanite under the impression of it being a diamond, like this article here.

 The other thing you want to look out when buying moissanite rings is just misinformation.
-There's a lot of inconsistencies in the moissanite market where people claim that they are almost the same as a diamond, when the two are very different.
+There's a lot of inconsistencies in the moissanite market where people claim that they are almost the same as a diamond, when the two are distinct.

 Others may tell you that moissanite is a type of diamond, which it isn't.
 It's a gemstone all on its own.
 Some will tell you the value of a moissanite will increase over time.
 There is a very small chance of that happening.
-Natural diamonds don't go up in value, they stay the same.
+Although natural diamonds don't go up in value, they typically stay the same.

 Moissanites do too.
 Colorless moissanites may not always appear colorless.
 These are some of the things that a moissanite seller may not tell you when you're shopping around for a moissanite ring.

 How to get the Best Deal?

 Make Sure You Can See the Stone